- Viewing Profile: Reputation: Hiroshx1

 My keybinds are bound in an effective way.
 I have each ability bound to a great bind that allows me to do a lot of things, get places, and pop cooldowns.
 I'll explain after you look at this picture.

 This picture shows how all my damaging abilities are bound to my naga.
 This allows me to use my QWE keybinds to move and I use my right thumb to deal all my damage.
-The purpose of this allows me to hit all of my damaging keybinds with being able to keep up with my target by using my strafes and move forward binds.
+The purpose of this allows me to hit all of my damaging keybinds while being able to keep up with my target by using my strafes and move forward binds.
 I feel like if I had those abilities on other keybinds I would have conflict with doing damage and moving.

 I also have my mobility keybinds such as roll, tiger's lust, and flying serpent kick to keybinds close to my movement binds.This allows me to keep moving accurately towards my target while using mobility keybinds so I don't end up rolling off to the side of them.